filecoin-project/devgrants/open-grant-proposals/open-proposal-metatron.md

 **Content creators** can use Metatron to *maintain control* of their *rights of ownership* and future *revision publishing privileges*.
 Content owners have the unique key that is used to authoritatively publish the original and any future content edition(s).
 Authorship rights can be transferred or shared using the functionality of the author(s) preferred P2P ledger.

-**Content consumers** can use Metatron to *certify authenticity* and confirm they are accessing or purchasing the *latest version* of a piece of digital content.
+**Content consumers** can use Metatron to *certify authenticity* and confirm they are accessing or purchasing the *latest authorized version* of a piece of digital content.
 Knowledge of the xid provides a full history of the digital content as published by the original author(s).

 ## Value